 ZDNet has reported a ransomware attack named “SamSam” which is believed to be using RDP (Remote Desktop Protocol) to attack servers.
 Once a server is breached, it attempts to spread throughout connected servers.
 Cisco’s security intelligence team Talos notes that the attacks seem to be tied to the same BitCoin wallet and has more details about the how the ransomware encrypts and decrypts files.
 Several businesses, including some U.S. hospitals, have had their files locked by this ransomware according to BleepingComputer.com.

-Additional shortcuts for Windows apps such as Edge browser, WordPad, Calculator, etc. may be found at https://support.microsoft.com/en-us/help/13805/windows-keyboard-shortcuts-in-apps.
+Additional keyboard shortcuts for Windows apps such as Edge browser, WordPad, Calculator, etc. are also available.

-Microsoft has provided some web pages that list Excel functions and keyboard shortcuts:
+Microsoft has provided some web pages that list Excel and Access functions and keyboard shortcuts:

 - Excel functions by name

 - Access functions by name